Challenge Your Limits Building resilience

-For the last six years we’ve shone a light on our resilience programme during Challenge Your Limits Week and from small beginnings it now includes talks, activities and cross-year challenges all centred around resilience.
+For the last seven years we’ve shone a light on our resilience programme during Challenge Your Limits Week and from small beginnings it now includes talks, activities and cross-year challenges all centred around resilience.
 Students from each year group help plan the events to ensure that the week has the student experience at its core and is fully supported by the girls.

 Senior female executives have joined us from Snapchat, Spotify, Kings College Hospital, Forbes Fintech, and the LSE for entrepreneurial panel events on female leadership in business, tech and science.
 They are important role models and mentors who talk about how risk-taking and perseverance have been crucial in their careers.